CarolHall-NCSU-CBE/DMD-Assigments/README.md

 The following exercises introduce core DMD concepts from simple to complex systems.
 Students are encouraged to write clean, well-documented code and validate results against published literature.

+## Getting Started Tutorials

+The **Computing Systems and Simulations Tutorial** provides an introduction to:

+- Working on lab workstations and HPC systems
+- File types, file transfers, and text editing
+- Using SSH, compiling codes, and debugging
+- Submitting jobs to the HPC cluster
+- Basic visualization with VMD

+> This tutorial is a **reference guide** for a beginner.

 ---

 ## 1. Hard Sphere (HS) Simulations